arinmandal/Namaste-React/Episode-1 Inception/README.md

 # Episode 1 - Inception
+## Tropic
+- VSCode setup
+- Hello World Program by using plain HTMl
+- Hello World Program using Vanilla JavaScript
+- What is CDN
+- Hello World Program in React
+- Nested Elements
+- Need of JSX
+- Library v/s Framework
+- Advantages/Specialties of React
 # NOTES

 ## What is CDN?
 A content delivery network (CDN) is a geographically distributed group of servers that caches content close to end users.
 A CDN allows for the quick transfer of assets needed for loading Internet content, including HTML pages, JavaScript files, stylesheets, images, and videos.